Most interesting landmarks of South Georgia and the South Sandwich Islands

 - Mount Belinda – South Sandwich Islands, Montagu Island.
 One of the few active volcanoes under the jurisdiction of United Kingdom.
 This volcano rises 1,370 m above the sea level.
 Summit of volcano rises from glacier, which covers almost whole island.
 The eruption in 2002 – 2009 created a 90 m wide, subglacial river from the molten ice, which reached the sea, creating a steam plume.

 - Mount Michael – South Sandwich Islands, Saunders Island.
 An active volcano on this small, glacier-covered island.
-Its 0.7 km wide crater in 2002 – 2006, and, possibly, up to this day contains one of the few active lava lakes in the world.
+Since 2002 (or earlier) in its 0.7 km wide crater is one of the few active lava lakes in the world.

 There are numerous waterfalls in South Georgia and the ones listed below might be not the most impressive ones.